Klaipėda Chamber Orchestra

-The Klaipeda Chamber Orchestra is one of the brightest and the most dynamic among professional chamber orchestras in the Baltic Sea region.
+Klaipėda Chamber Orchestra (Klaipėdos kamerinis orkestras) is a chamber orchestra in the Lithuanian city of Klaipėda.
 It was founded in 1992 by violist Liuda Kuraitienė, who remained orchestra's artistic director.
 In June 2009, she was succeeded by cellist Mindaugas Bačkus.
-The orchestra's repertoire is very extensive and diverse.
-From baroque music to contemporary works (many were performed for the first time).
+Over the years, the orchestra delivered over 400 concerts and participated in various domestic and international music festivals.
+The orchestra also organizes Playful Music Orchestra, an educational program that allow schoolchildren to perform with professionals.